 I grant to the organisers without payment the right in perpetuity to make, use and show any motion pictures, still pictures and live, taped or filmed television of or relating to the event.
 I have read and understood the Conditions of Use attached.
+I agree to notify the organisation of any relevant changes in my child's circumstances.
 I confirm that my child is not under a court order.

 Signed: (participant)

 Signed: (parent/guardian)

-Nama: (please print) Data

-ivallie. (please print) Date
+Name: (please print) Date: